onur-zengin/python-cisco-iosxr/README.md

    - State of the BGPv6 session sourced from the interface's local IPv6 address __MUST__ be `ESTABLISHED` __AND__ the number of IPv6 prefixes received and __accepted__ from the remote BGP peer __MUST NOT__ be lower than the configured `ipv6_min_prefixes`

    Once the usable PNI egress capacity is calculated:

   * If at any time;

       - __There is no usable PNI egress capacity left on the local router:__

         __AND__

       - __There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk factor:__

         __ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED.__

   * Else, if at any time;

       - __Usable PNI egress capacity is present on the local router and the ratio of the actual PNI egress to usable PNI egress capacity is smaller then the risk factor:__

         __AND__

       - __The sum of the actual local CDN traffic and non-local traffic (P2P + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (and unblocked) CDN region is smaller than the usable PNI egress capacity on the local router:__

         __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED, ONE BY ONE, AS SOON AS THE AFOREMENTIONED RULE IS SATISFIED.__

   * Otherwise;

       __NO ACTION WILL BE TAKEN.__

-#__8.
-LOGGING__
+__8. LOGGING__

    The program saves its logs in two separate local files saved on the disk and rotated daily;

    - __pniMonitor_main.log:__ All events produced by the MainThread and its subThreads.
 Configurable severity.
    - __pniMonitor_ssh.log:__ All events that are logged by the SSH module.
 Has a fixed severity setting; WARNING.

  In addition to local log files, high severity events are also available to be distributed as email alerts (_see
     Section-3 for configuration details_).

  Definition of available log / alert severities are as follows:

+ __DEBUG__
-   - __DEBUG__     Detailed information, typically of interest only when diagnosing problems.
+   Detailed information, typically of interest only when diagnosing problems.

+ __INFO__
-   - __INFO__      Confirmation that things are working as expected.
+   Confirmation that things are working as expected.

+ __WARNING__
-   - __WARNING__   An indication that something unexpected happened (such as a misconfiguration), or indicative of event (PNI failure, BGP session withdrawal, etc) which will soon trigger automated recovery actions.
+   An indication that something unexpected happened (such as a misconfiguration), or indicative of event (PNI failure, BGP prefix withdrawal, etc) which will soon trigger automated recovery actions.
 The program is still working as expected.

+ __ERROR__
-   - __ERROR__     Due to a more serious problem, the program has not been able to perform some function (such as _Data Collection_ or _Configuration Attempt_ failures).
+ Due to a more serious problem, the program has not been able to perform some function (such as a _Data Collection_ or _Configuration Attempt_ failures).

+ __CRITICAL__
-   - __CRITICAL__  A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).
+ A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).

-#__TO BE COMPLETED BEFORE THE FIRST RELEASE__
+__TO BE COMPLETED BEFORE THE FIRST RELEASE__

 - Test discovery of a new interface during runtime (pni & cdn)
 - Test removal of an interface during runtime (pni & cdn)